Ask for what you really for the holidays – a better world for our children. Get the six types of books you need to raise tomorrow’s leaders.

 Raising Empathetic Engineers

 Empathetic engineering celebrates human curiosity and ingenuity.
 We need engineers who think in wide, interdependent perspectives – humanity can’t thrive without a healthy ecosystem.
-As we learn more about the kyrairchy – how racism, sexism, wealth inequality, ableism, nationalism, climate change, and other forms of oppression are intertwined, we need brilliant minds to handle the messy complexity of being humans in the world.
+As we learn more about the kyriarchy – how racism, sexism, wealth inequality, ableism, nationalism, climate change, and other forms of oppression are intertwined, we need brilliant minds to handle the messy complexity of being humans in the world.

 Raising Attentive Conductors

 A strong leader earns our loyalty by proving they will sacrifice everything to keep us safe.
 An effective organizer listens to the most marginalized voices, respects the strengths and boundaries of each person, and finds ways for us all help each other.
-Dedicated teachers, patient elders, carings siblings, loving parents – a leader is someone who takes action and becomes the change they want to see in the world.
+Dedicated teachers, patient elders, caring siblings, loving parents – a leader is someone who takes action and becomes the change they want to see in the world.

 A leader is not a demanding authority speaking down from up high – we must all be leaders.
 We must act humbly, remembering that we’re not above any other – but as if our actions hold great significance.
 Because both of these things are true.